robertbuhmann/Getting_and_Cleaning_Data_Assignment/README.md

 # Getting_and_Cleaning_Data_Assignment

-Tidied data are contained in the files "tidy_train.csv" and tidy_test.csv"
+Tidied data are contained in the files "tidy_train.csv" and tidy_test.csv"; information on variables for these files is contained within "codebook.txt"

 The code contained within "run_analysis.R" will organize the data test and train datasets, which are part of the human activity recognition dataset, as per the assignment instructions.